reactioncommerce/docs/guides/deploying-to-digital-ocean-with-ansible.md

 ## Open Commerce Services Overview

- - Reaction GraphQL API
+ - Reaction GraphQL API -
    The [Reaction GraphQL API](https://github.com/reactioncommerce/reaction) service provides the interface to the Reaction core functionality.
- - Storefront
+ - Storefront -
    The [example storefront](https://github.com/reactioncommerce/example-storefront) service provides the public facing storefront interface that customers will interact with.
- - Reaction Admin
+ - Reaction Admin -
-   The [Reaction Admin](https://github.com/reactioncommerce/reaction-admin) service is a Meteor application that provides the admin UI to manage products, orders etc.
+   The [Reaction Admin](https://github.com/reactioncommerce/reaction-admin) service is a Meteor application that provides the administration UI to manage products, orders etc.

 ## Getting Started